MSRConnections/Azure-training-course/Day 1/2. HOL WindowsAzure Website/HOL 2.md

 By completing this hands-on lab you learned the following:

-- How to create a Windows Azure Web Site with Django.
+- Create a new Web Site on Windows Azure by using Django.
-- How to display your current location using a Bing Map on your web site.
+- Create a Django website to show earthquake information.